|

 Serving Suggestions

 Sea salt almonds are perfect for solo snacking straight out of a bag or bowl.
-You can add them to a charcuterie platter, a salad, or Asian dishes like this Thai chicken salad.
+You can add them to a charcuterie platter, a snack mix, a salad, or Asian dishes like this Thai chicken salad.

 These almonds are so customizable!
-Here are some variations to inspire experimenting with different flavors of salt and vinegar almonds.
+Here are some variations to inspire experimentation with different flavors.
+They deliver a tangy flavor just like your favorite salt and vinegar chips, making them an irresistible, nutritious snack.

-Sweet and Sour Almonds – Add a teaspoon of honey or maple syrup to the vinegar to add a touch of sweetness.
+Sweet and Sour.
+Add a teaspoon of honey or maple syrup to white vinegar to add a touch of sweetness.

-Spicy – Toss the almonds with a pinch of cayenne pepper and sea salt instead of just salt.
+Spicy.
+Toss the almonds with a pinch of cayenne pepper and sea salt (keep an eye on sodium intake), using a light coating of olive oil to help the salt adhere.

 a picture of almonds in a white bowl